good-tcp/gtcp-python/README.md

 def clientcallback(c):
     pass

-# 'c' is a TCP client connected to a server ran on port 8080
+# 'c' is an encrypted TCP client connected to a server ran on port 8080
-c = client("localhost:8080", clientcallback) # 'connectionhandler' can be omitted as a parameter
+c = client("localhost:8080", {"encrypted": True}, clientcallback)
 ```

 ### Sending data